jyuenger/Tierwriter/README.md

 Note that the Outer Shell is not compatible with the rear wall and base; omit or remove those if using the outer shell.

-Tierwriter outer casing originally by [fresnelTHz](https://cults3d.com/en/users/fresnelTHz/3d-models)
+Outer casing model originally by [fresnelTHz](https://cults3d.com/en/users/fresnelTHz/3d-models)

 Made available under [CC BY](https://creativecommons.org/licenses/by/4.0/) attribution license